pengzhenghao/metaforce/README.md

-# TD3-context Experimental Repo
+# metaforce: the benchmark of state-of-the-art Meta Reinforcement Learning algorithms

-PENG Zhenghao, LI Yunxinag
+PENG Zhenghao, LI Yunxiang

 This is the internal repo for investigating the topics of meta-learning in Reinforcement Learning.

+🚘 Here is the [roadmap](https://github.com/pengzhenghao/metaforce/projects/1) of this project.

 ## Installation